Spacechild1/vstplugin/README.md

 * For VST3 plugins, the GUI is not available (yet).

-* If you compile a 32bit version of 'VSTPlugin' with MinGW and the host has also been compiled with MinGW, but was linked statically against libstdc++ and libgcc, you have to run cmake with '-DSTATIC_LIBS=ON', otherwise the exception handling might be broken (due to a bug in MinGW's DW2 exception handling).
+* If you build a 32-bit(!) version 'VSTPlugin' with MinGW and Supercollider/Supernova has also been compiled with MinGW, exception handling might be broken due to a compiler bug.
-If you compile 'VSTPlugin' with `-DSTATIC_LIBS=OFF` (default), make sure that the plugin will find the DLLs (e.g. by putting them in the same folder).
+This only seems to happen if either the plugin *or* the host link statically against libstdc++ and libgcc.
+By default, 'VSTPlugin' links statically, so we don't have to ship additional DLLs and this generally works fine - unless you use a Supercollider version which was also built with MinGW but *dynamically* linked.
+In this case you should run cmake with
+`-DSTATIC_LIBS=OFF` so that 'VSTPlugin' also links dynamically.
+To sum it up: MinGW <-> Visual Studio should always work, but MinGW (32-bit, dynamically linked) <-> MinGW (32-bit, statically linked) causes big troubles.
+Yes, it's ridiculous!

 [^1]: to make the GUI work for Pd on macOS we have to 'transform' Pd into a Cocoa app and install an event polling routine, which is a bit adventurous to say the least.